 kafka-topics.bat --delete --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic test-topic

 We have created a Kafka topic called test-topic.

 List the topics

-We can list the created Kafka topics with below command.
+We can also list the created Kafka topics with the below command.

-Below image shows the list of Kafka topics created in the kafka server.
+The below image shows the list of Kafka topics created in the Kafka server.

-In this article we learned how to set up Apache Kafka server on the Windows system.
+In this article, we learned how to set up an Apache Kafka server on the Windows system.